EasyTiger909/ulujs-typescript/README.md

 # ulujs

-`ulujs` is a JavaScript & Typescript library for interacting with smart contracts on the AVM blockchains.
-It provides a convenient interface for interacting with the smart contract tokens, nfts, and dexes.
+`ulujs` is a JavaScript & Typescript library for interacting with smart contracts on AVM blockchains.
+It provides a convenient interface for interacting with smart contract tokens, NFTs, and DEXes.

 ## Features